taha-cmyk/contrib/README.md

 Detailed event information, agenda, and speaker bios go here...
 ```

-Remember to replace the placeholder text and values with your actual content.
-The `date` field can now be in the simple `YYYY-MM-DD` format, or `YYYY-MM-DD HH:MM` if you need to specify a time.

 For events, make sure to fill out all the relevant fields like `event_date`, `event_time`, `location`, `organizer`, and `registration_link` to provide comprehensive information to  visitors.